tulikayaya/portfolio/README.md

 yarn dev
 ```

-5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.
+3. Open [http://localhost:3000](http://localhost:3000) in your browser to see the portfolio.

 ## Customization